NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Shieldbearer Construct.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity]]"
-    desc: "`pf2:r`  "
+    desc: "`pf2:r`  **Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Critical Vulnerability"
     desc: "  A critical hit damages the construct's controls, making it [[Conditions/Clumsy|Clumsy 1]] until repaired.
 Additional critical hits increase this value, up to [[Conditions/Clumsy|Clumsy 4]]."

   - name: "Ridden Construct"
-    desc: "  The construct is piloted by a [[Bestiary 1/Leaf Leshy|Leaf Leshy]] who can be targeted separately but has greater cover.
+    desc: "  The construct is piloted by a [[Monster Core/Leaf Leshy|Leaf Leshy]] who can be targeted separately but has greater cover.
 The leshy can't take actions of their own while inside the construct, other than to leave it, which takes 1 minute."

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
-    desc: "`pf2:r`  "
+    desc: "`pf2:r`  **Trigger** The monster has its shield raised and takes damage from a physical attack.\n* * *\n\n**Effect** The monster snaps its shield into place to deflect a blow.
+The shield prevents the monster from taking an amount of damage up to the shield's Hardness.
+The monster and the shield each take any remaining damage, possibly breaking or destroying the shield."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Wooden Sword"
-    desc: "`pf2:1` Wooden Sword +11 (versatile p)\n__Damage__  1d8 + 4 slashing"
+    desc: "+11 (versatile p)\n__Damage__  1d8 + 4 slashing"

 ```